Battle of the Yarmuk: Day 3

 On 17 August, Vahan pondered over his failures and mistakes of the previous day, where he launched attacks against respective Muslim flanks, but after initial success, his men were pushed back.
 What bothered him the most was the loss of one of his commanders.

 The Byzantine army decided on a less ambitious plan, and Vahan now aimed to break the Muslim army at specific points.
 He decided to press upon the relatively exposed right flank, where his mounted troops could maneuver more freely as compared to the rugged terrain at the Muslims' left flank.
 The junction was to be between the Muslim right centre, its right wing held by Qanatir's Slavs, to break them apart so that they would be fought separately.

 Phase 1: The battle resumed with Byzantine attacks on the Muslim right flank and right centre.

 After holding off the initial attacks by the Byzantines, the Muslim right wing fell back, followed by the right centre.
 They were again said to have been met by their own women, who abused and shamed them.
 The corps, however, managed to reorganize some distance from the camp and held their ground preparing for a counterattack.

-Phase 2: Knowing that the Byzantine army was focusing on the Muslim right, Khalid ibn al-Walid launched an attack with his mobile guard, along with the Muslim right flank cavalry.
-Khalid ibn al-Walid struck at the right flank of the Byzantines left centre, and the cavalry reserve of the Muslims right centre struck at the Byzantines left centre at its left flank.
+Phase 2: Knowing that the Byzantine army was focusing on the Muslim right, Khalid launched an attack with his mobile guard, along with the Muslim right flank cavalry.
+Khalid struck at the right flank of the Byzantines left centre, and the cavalry reserve of the Muslims right centre struck at the Byzantines left centre at its left flank.
 Meanwhile, he ordered the Muslims' right-wing cavalry to strike at the left flank of the Byzantines left wing.
 The combat soon developed into a bloodbath.
 Many fell on both sides.
 Khalid's timely flanking attacks again saved the day for Muslims and by dusk, the Byzantines had been pushed back to the positions they had at the start of the battle.